 Whether your travel plans are for immigration purposes or simply to take a vacation, medical translation of your vaccination records is an important consideration.

-If you neglect to arrange for professional medical document translation, your itinerary may be delayed or even denied.
+These records, like your passport, are often required for international travel.
+This means that if you neglect to arrange for professional medical document translation, your itinerary may be delayed or even denied.

 Vaccine Requirements and Recommendations

-Beyond these recommended inoculations, there are some vaccines that are required before traveling.
+Beyond these recommended inoculations, there are some vaccines that are required for certain countries before traveling.
 Because you must provide proof of vaccination in these cases, medical translation of your records is particularly crucial.
 At this time, yellow fever is one of the only vaccines required for international travel, usually for those traveling to certain parts of South America and Africa.

 As with any travel restrictions, however, each country sets its own requirements and recommendations.
 If your travel plans do involve a need for this vaccine, note that in most cases it must be administered at least ten days before your departure.